irfanm46/cybersecurity-daily-log/README.md

 **Cybersecurity is about protecting trust.**

 Trust that:
-- Financial data is correct
+- Financial data is correct.
 - Sensitive data is private
 - Systems function when needed